nabeelvalley/docs/content/pages/blog/2026/10-09/website-revision-7-part-1-architecture.md

 I've always thought "I'll never build a framework, that would suck" but it looks like I'm here building one.
 And it sort of does suck.
 However, it's an interesting design problem and I'm keen to see just how far I end up taking this little static site framework I've started on

-And it's also great getting to spend a lot of time just looking at code and thinking "is this the best way I can represent this"
+And it's also great getting to spend a lot of time just looking at code and thinking "is this the best way I can represent this" and reflecting on it independently